shawntabrizi/substrate-collectables-workshop/1/storage-mapping.md

 You can see that mappings can be pretty useful when you want to represent "owned" data.
 Since we can create a mapping from a user (`AccountId`) to some value such as with `MyValue`, we can keep in storage information about that user.
 We can even build logic in our runtime which manages who is allowed to modify those values, a common pattern we will be using throughout this tutorial.

-To use a storage map, you will need to import the `srml_support::StorageMap` type.
+To use a storage map, you will need to import the `support::StorageMap` type.

 ### Working with a StorageMap